What is space debris and how dangerous is it?

 Not only a hazard, space debris increases the cost for satellite operators.

-Satellite operators in the geostationary orbit have estimated protective and mitigation measures account for about 5-10per cent of mission costs and for lower-Earth orbits the cost is higher, according to an OECD study https://read.oecd-ilibrary.org/science-and-technology/space-sustainability_a339de43-en#page7.
+Satellite operators in the geostationary orbit have estimated protective and mitigation measures account for about 5-10per cent of mission costs and for lower-Earth orbits the cost is higher, according to an OECD study.